qwaseras/yt-api/README.md

 # Launch locally:

-Provide API_KEY in process.env

-Then use npm start
+Use npm start (you should provide process.env.API_KEY )

 # Dependencies